-Moving To Victoria, The Final Day
+Moving to Victoria, the Final Day

 I am waiting for my cab, it is about 20 minutes later than I had asked it to be.
 Speaking on the phone, before the phone was packed.
 Now falling from the sky, rain, standing beside a totem pole of my possessions: a large brown trunk, an orange duffel, a black back pack and 2 tiny folding tables, packing taped together.
 The cab arrives, the containers are contained in the cab, we are off.